Tom's Diet & Supplements

 Vitamin D3: I take about 7500IU/day.
 My doctor said 20kIU is fine.

 Humans have 20,000 genes.
 Vitamin D is a kind of a key that fits into a certain kind of a lock in the biochemistry of the human body, and that key opens the door or triggers stuff that will only happen if the key is there.
-They know what the DNA looks like, which codes for that lock, and there are 800 copies of it in the human genome.
-We think Vitamin D3 controls 800 of the 20,000 human genes.
+Scientists can identify the DNA which codes for that lock, and there are 800 copies of it in the human genome.
+So we think Vitamin D3 controls 800 of the 20,000 human genes.
 That's 4% of all your genes.

 Blood levels of D3 are way low for most people, especially people out of the sun, which is all of us, and especially brown- and black-skinned people living modern life in northern latitudes, which is a whole lot of us.